WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 | 1 | 5 | 6 |      5 |        7 |           2 |        13 |
 | 2 | 3 | 8 |      3 |       NA |           1 |         8 |

-Notice the aggregates were performed per-partition (specified by `partitionby`) and in the order determined by the `orderby` argument (without the `orderby` argument order is not guaranteed, so always set `orderby` for windowed operations that depend on row order\!).
+Notice the aggregates were performed per-partition (a set of rows with matching partition key values, specified by `partitionby`) and in the order determined by the `orderby` argument (without the `orderby` argument order is not guaranteed, so always set `orderby` for windowed operations that depend on row order\!).

 More on the window functions can be found [here](https://github.com/WinVector/rquery/blob/master/Examples/WindowFunctions/WindowFunctions.md).